nedoto/laravel-client/README.md

 ### Inject the Nedoto client

-To retrieve your configuration or variable from Nedoto API you should add a reference to the `Nedoto\Client\NedotoClient` to you class and then use the Client to retrieve your configuration with the unique key that is the Variable `slug`.
+To retrieve your configuration from Nedoto API you should add a reference to the `Nedoto\Client\NedotoClient` to you class and then use the Client to retrieve your configuration with the unique key that is the variable `slug`.

 As shown in the example below, the `$response` object is of type `Nedoto\Client\Response` and with it, you can retrieve the `Nedoto\Configuration` object.